DrRoad/IBM-HR-Attrition/README.md

 This project investigates IBM Human Resources Attrition Data Set.

+# Acknowledgement

+I want to thank Natasha for the blog on [People Analytic](https://towardsdatascience.com/people-analytics-with-attrition-predictions-12adcce9573f) for providing background knowledge for me to understand Human Resources departmets.
+I also want to thank IBM analysts for providing data set on [Kaggle](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset/data).

 # Introduction

 Companies hire many employees every year.
 To create a positive working and learning environment, firms invest time and money in trianing the new members and also to get existing employees involved as well.
 The goal of these programs aim to increase the effectiveness of the employees and in doing so the firm as a whole can have better output in long run.